How to Run a Pinterest Contest

-A great way to collect and showcase user-generated content is by running a Pinterest contest which asks users to pin images following specific guidelines and adorn them a contest-specific hashtag.
-If you're a cooking company you could use this type of contest to source photos of what real people have cooked with your ingredients, or if you sell homewares or furniture you could collect images of how people have used your products to decorate their homes.
+A great way to collect and showcase user-generated content is by running a Pinterest contest which asks users to pin images following specific guidelines with a contest-specific hashtag.
+If you're a food company you could use this type of contest to source photos of what real people have cooked with your ingredients, or if you sell homewares or furniture you could collect images of how people have used your products to decorate their homes.

 Once again, this type of contest will work best if you choose a winner based on merit.
 By rewarding users for putting in extra effort you will incentivise the creation of high-quality content which will make your contest more engaging and leave you with better UGC at the end of it.

 Feedback contests are a very straightforward and easy type of contest to run.
-They require users to comment on an image for a chnace to win.
+They simply require users to comment on an image for a chance to win.

 Contests like this are a great way to engage users while also acquiring valuable consumer feedback.
-You can ask questions about which of your products are the most popular, what products people would like to see in the future, or anything else you want feedback on.
+You can ask questions about which of your products are the most popular, what products people would like to see in the future, or anything else you want to know.

-All of these different types of frictionless contests are highly engaging ways to meet a wide range of marketing objectives, but they aren't without their limitations.
-As we mentioned before, frictionless contests don't allow you collect email addresses or drive multiple actions at once.
+These frictionless contests are all great ways to engage your audience, attract attention and promote your brand, but they aren't without their limitations.
+As we mentioned before, frictionless contests don't allow you to collect email addresses or drive multiple actions at once.
 If you do want to overcome these issues and enjoy an array of other benefits then you should seriously consider running this next type of contest.

 The most powerful type of contest you can run to incentivise actions and drive Pinterest engagement is an In-App Contest, and with Gleam's Competitions App planning and running one has never been easier.

 Running an In-App Pinterest Contest with Gleam isn't frictionless, as users will have to leave Pinterest (via a link you share), enter their email address or other details and complete a set of actions.
-However, running this sort of contest comes with its own set of advantages which far outweigh any downside.
+This will barely make entrance harder for users, and by running this sort of contest you open up possibilities for all kinds of user-engagement and brand growth.